Case Report

 Abstract

-Background: Cervicogenic dizziness is non-specific sensation of disequilibrium in space.
-Abnormal proprioceptive input from cervical spine and neck muscles may induce Cervicogenic dizziness.
-Trigger point activation of suboccipital muscles may be related to Cervicogenic dizziness.
+Background: Cervicogenic dizziness is a nonspecific sensation of disequilibrium in the space.
+Abnormal proprioceptive inputs from the cervical spine and neck muscles may induce cervicogenic dizziness.
+Trigger-point activation of the suboccipital muscles may be related to cervicogenic dizziness.
+This case study aimed to present a case of cervicogenic dizziness after humerus fracture.

-Case report: Present case report describe a 38-year-old patient was refereed to physiotherapy to restore motion of right shoulder after surgery of humerus fracture.
-Patient reported dizziness after shoulder surgery.
-Patient had no medical problems induced dizziness.
-Physical examination revealed trigger point activation of suboccipital muscles.
-Myofascial release and chin tuck exercise were done and patient reported improvement for dizziness.
-Trigger point activation of suboccipital muscles in this patient may be related to abnormal head posture during shoulder surgery and/or impaired scapulohumeral rhythm and overactivity of cervical muscles to participate in shoulder elevation.
-Conclusion: It is suggested to consider possibility of existence of Cervicogenic dizziness in patients seeking physiotherapy after shoulder surgery.
+Case Report: The present case report describes a 38-year-old man who was referred for physiotherapy to restore the motion of his right shoulder after surgery for a humerus fracture.
+The patient reported dizziness after the shoulder surgery.
+The patient had no medical problems that could induce dizziness.
+Physical examination revealed a trigger point activation of the suboccipital muscles.
+Myofascial release and chin-tuck exercises were performed, and the patient reported improvement in dizziness.
+Trigger point activation of the suboccipital muscles in this patient may be related to abnormal head posture during shoulder surgery and/or impaired scapulohumeral rhythm and overactivity of the cervical muscles participating in shoulder elevation.

 Files